 At a Community Meeting in the fall of 2020, five students — Alice Ho ’23, Anna Ho ’22, Truc Hoang ’22, Linda Le ’21, and Phuong Vo ’21 — outlined the initiative.
 They also shared weekly infographics to update the community.
 The fundraiser, which was also supported by Hannie Truong ’22, Linh Tran ’21, Phuong Tran ’22, Kathleen Nguyen ’22, and Thi Nguyen ’22, continued through December 14.

 “There are many things happening around the world this year,” Alice said, “and while we are moving on with daily life and witnessing what’s happening to our local communities, we do not want to ignore what’s happening in the world.”

 What's happening in Vietnam

-Truc explained that in recent months, Vietnam has been hit with five major storms, including two of the biggest to hit the peninsula in the past twenty years.
-In all, more than 7.7 million people have been affected, with at least 260 people dead or missing and nearly 400,000 homes flooded, damaged, or destroyed.
+Truc explained that in the fall of 2020, Vietnam was hit with five major storms, including two of the biggest to hit the peninsula in the past twenty years.
+In all, more than 7.7 million people were affected, with at least 260 people dead or missing and nearly 400,000 homes flooded, damaged, or destroyed.

 “Most of us do not live in affected areas,” Phuong added.
-“However, my home was flooded two weeks ago, and there was a power outage in Thi ’22’s city….and we’re some of the more fortunate ones.”
+“However, my home was flooded, and there was a power outage in Thi ’22’s city….and we’re some of the more fortunate ones.”

 Thi share's her story: